po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 ## Overview

 In this class, students will learn how to use the workbox library to cache and serve static assets.
-Students will also become familiar with the different methods workbox provides to create a service worker.
-Additionally, students will learn some of the caching strategies that workbox provides out of the box.
+Students will also become familiar with the different methods workbox provides to create a service worker and learn some of the caching strategies that workbox provides out of the box.
+In addition, students will be introduced to IndexedDB, which allows developers to store large amounts of data on the client side.

 ## Instructor Notes